drostlab/myTAI/README.md

 * `PlotEnrichment()` : Plot the Phylostratum or Divergence Stratum Enrichment of a given Gene Set
 * `PlotGeneSet()` : Plot the Expression Profiles of a Gene Set
 * `PlotCategoryExpr()` : Plot the Expression Levels of each Age or Divergence Category as Barplot or Violinplot
+* `PlotGroupDiffs()` : Plot the significant differences between gene expression distributions of PS or DS groups

 #### A Statistical Framework and Test Statistics: